Published on: Aug. 5, 2019

 It takes years of hard work to build a strong vocabulary.
 Start working on your kid’s vocabulary whenever you get a chance, for example, while dressing up your child; you can ask them to name each piece of clothing they are putting on.
 Ask them to name the colors, accessories, and so on.
 Similarly, you can play word games while traveling in the car.
 There are millions of things kids see outside.
-Rather than letting your children bury their noses in smartphones, ask them to name different objects they see on the way, like various means of transportation, e.g., cars, trucks, bikes, etc. Or, if you are traveling to the countryside, you can ask them to name flowers, plants, animals, birds, etc. Once you have introduced a word, give them hints to guess it the second time.
+Rather than letting your children bury their noses in smartphones, ask them to name different objects they see on the way, like various means of transportation, e.g., cars, trucks, bikes, etc. Or if you are traveling to the countryside, you can ask them to name flowers, plants, animals, birds, etc.

 Pay attention to children’s queries

 Being a parent, you need to take a proactive role to build your child’s vocabulary.
 After all, improving language skills is not a child’s play.
 Take your kid’s vocabulary questions seriously.
 If they express a query regarding a new word or phrase, ensure to teach the correct definition, pronunciation, meaning, and usage of the word in a sentence.
 In addition, you can also tell them a few synonyms of every word.